 We adopt a Group-wide strategic approach to managing our procurement and supply chain activities across our three key focus areas, which represent different aspects of our business, as outlined below.
-Direct procurement spend associated with the development of our assets accounts for approximately 75 per cent of our annual spend, with operational and corporate procurement representing approximately 15 per cent of annual procured spend combined, and the remaining 10 per cent for non-procurement activities like tax.
+Development & Construction spend associated with the development of our assets accounts for approximately 60 per cent of our annual spend, with operational and corporate procurement representing close to 40 per cent, including non-procurement activities like tax.